 St. Albert Quilters’ Guild is not a teaching guild, but quilters getting together.
 We meet Tuesday afternoon 1:00 – 3:00p.m. and Thursday 1:00 – 9:00p.m. in the Quilting studio, all year round.
 A person can join at any time.

 The St. Albert Quilters’ Guild has a quilt show every 5 years.

-2020 is the 40th Anniversary of the St. Albert Quilters’ Guild our celebration includes:
+2025 will be the 45th Anniversary of the St. Albert Quilters’ Guild